top of page

 Stronger sentence: Birds terrified her.

-While this isn't inclusive, the above is a great start to self editing!!!
+While this isn’t inclusive, the above is a great start to self-editing!!!
 Feel free to share or print.
 If you have other suggestions, let me know!
-I'd love to hear what you do.
+I’d love to hear what you do.
+I will gladly add your suggestions to this list.

 David Darling

-Author of the Noah Hunter series, and Edge of Time
+Author of the Noah Hunter series, and Edge of Time/Edge of Eternity and The Egyptian Enigma.

 June 2023